 Best Places to Go on a Shore Dive in Cozumel

-Casa del Mar is a popular dive resort and situated right across the street from an excellent shore diving area.
+Casa del Mar is a popular all-inclusive dive resort and situated right across the street from an excellent shore diving area.
 I’ve stayed there many times (before moving here).

 If you’ve booked a dive package with them, this hotel is a good example of one that offers unlimited shore diving – just be sure to ask while making your reservations and dive arrangements.